Prague metro

 Websites about the Metro

 An english-language enthusiast website called simply Prague Metro has a great deal of information, including location plans and photographs of the stations, as well as opening dates for each section and brief details of rolling stock.
-The maps section includes a clever feature (using Flash) where you can view a map of the system at any stage of its development, past, present or future.

-The serious enthusiast, however, will want to study Metroweb.cz, an extremely comprehensive site in Czech and English.
+The serious enthusiast will also want to study Metroweb.cz, an extremely comprehensive site in Czech and English.
 The link takes you to the English version, as much of the site has been translated into English (for the Czech version click the Czech flag on the main page).
 Amongst the many features are detailed fleet lists, historical and technical information, track maps, details of signalling, and hundreds of photos.
 There are also some videos, and a nice touch is a sound library with MP3 files of station announcements - very useful for learning the correct pronunciation of station names.
 For those interested in the future expansion of the system, there are many maps, plans and drawings, including artist impressions of future planned stations.

 What to look for